| Roundtable Presentations 2017as part of our 54th Annual Conference

 [email protected]

-Community colleges are well positioned to be an ideal incubator for a highly diverse and talented group of students seeking to transfer to four-year programs.
+Cultivating Talent at Cuyahoga Community College Community colleges are well positioned to be an ideal incubator for a highly diverse and talented group of students seeking to transfer to four-year programs.
 The dialogue we hope to have is to explore ideas on how we can collaborate with four-year institutions on providing support to our lower income students through the transfer process AND once they arrive on campus.
+Paul Cox, Dean of Creative ArtsCuyahoga Community College

 Metropolitan Campus